 The facility will be required to specify at least one alternative approach that would be used should the primary measurement approach (metering and analysis to derive the activity data and conversion factor) indicated in the MP Template become no longer suitable or available due to a certain scenario or event, e.g. process upset, shutdown, maintenance, failure and/or replacement of meters etc. The alternative approach is approved as part of the Monitoring Plan submission to ensure that there will be no data gaps and incomplete datasets for GHG emissions computation.
-The use of the activity data Tier 3: Invoiced quantity, or conversion factor Tier 1: Default does not require an alternative approach to be specified3.
+The use of the activity data Tier 3: Invoiced quantity, or conversion factor Tier 1: Default does not require an alternative approach to be specified4.

-The facility may use the alternative approach for up to 90 days in the whole reporting period, whether or not the days are consecutive.
-When the alternative approach is used during the reporting period, the facility will have to submit supporting documents of the measurement approach failure and the period of the measurement approach failure along with the Emissions Report.
+The facility may use the alternative approach for up to 90 days in the whole reporting period, whether or not the days are consecutive, without NEA's approval.
+When the alternative approach is used during the reporting period, the facility will have to indicate the period of the measurement approach failure in the "Remarks" field in the Emissions Report.